 Craving chocolate?
-Go for the Bite-Sized Chocolate Tarts—perfect for sharing.
-Or, keep it simple with a Flourless Greek Yogurt Cake that’s both refreshing and satisfying.
-Finally, add a hint of the tropics with a Raspberry Coconut Delight Cake.
-These recipes each bring something special to the table, so grab your ingredients, roll up your sleeves, and let’s get baking!
+Go for the bite-sized chocolate tarts—perfect for sharing.
+Or, keep it simple with a flourless Greek yogurt cake that’s both refreshing and satisfying.
+Finally, add a hint of the tropics with a raspberry coconut delight cake.
+These recipes bring something special to the table, so grab your ingredients, roll up your sleeves, and let’s get baking!

 - Milk: Use whole milk for a rich, creamy texture.

-- Beetroot Juice: Opt for organic, cold-pressed beetroot juice for that vibrant pink colour.
+- Beetroot Juice: Opt for organic, cold-pressed juice for that vibrant pink colour.

 - Eggs: Fresh large eggs are key.
-Make sure they're at room temperature for the best results.
+Make sure they're at room temperature.

 - Double Cream: If you're in the U.S., heavy cream is the best substitute for double cream, as it has a similar fat content, making it perfect for whipping.

-- Icing Sugar: Fine icing sugar ensures a smooth and sweet filling.
-Sift it to avoid lumps for a perfectly creamy texture.
+- Icing Sugar: Sift it to avoid lumps for a perfectly creamy texture.

 For the Crêpes ingredients